untangle-tool/untangle/README.md

 Build a binary analysis framework that, given some parameters in input (library file, function name, name and size of the parameters and name of a target function to reach), creates a C file that links the library and calls the exported function.
 Then, it should compile the file and run it with angr, with the objective to get to the call to "TARGET".

-The objective is to understand which parameters we should pass to the function to redirect the control flow to the function call.
+The objective is to understand which value we should give to the function parameters and to global variables to redirect the control flow to the target function call.

-## Implementation
-I plan to use `argparse` to parse the command line arguments: it's pretty simple and intuitive, and it allows to easily write a help documentation.

-The name of the C file will be stored in a global variable, at least for the moment.

 ## Instructions
 First, compile the static library: